CLIUtils/CLI11/book/chapters/validators.md

 However, `check` validators come in two forms; either a simple function with the const version of the above signature, `std::string(const std::string &)`, or a subclass of `struct CLI::Validator`.
-This structure has two members that a user should set; one (`func`) is the function to add to the Option (exactly matching the above function signature, since it will become that function), and the other is `tname`, and is the type name to set on the Option (unless empty, in which case the typename will be left unchanged).
+This structure has two members that a user should set; one (`func_`) is the function to add to the Option (exactly matching the above function signature, since it will become that function), and the other is `name_`, and is the type name to set on the Option (unless empty, in which case the typename will be left unchanged).

 Validators can be combined with `&` and `|`, and they have an `operator()` so that you can call them